currinjs/CurrinJS/CONTRIBUTING.md

 * In GitHub, send a pull request to `angular:master`.
 * If we suggest changes then:
   * Make the required updates.
-  * Re-run the Angular test suites to ensure tests are still passing.
+  * Re-run the Currin test suites to ensure tests are still passing.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell